 Ingredients

-- Firm tofu cut in cubes
+- Firm tofu block, cut into cubes (extra-firm tofu would also work)

-- Garlic diced
+- Garlic, diced

-- Fresh ginger diced
+- Fresh ginger, diced

-- Broccolini chopped
+- Broccolini, chopped

-- Mushrooms cut in slices
+- Mushrooms, cut into slices

-- Spring onion sliced
+- Green onions, sliced

 - Vermicelli rice noodles